 General Access proposals receive up to 480 hours given in allocations.
 With a General Access proposal, you can pre-apply for more time after you have used 60% of your allocated hours by submitting an General Access Extension early.
 You can also use this form if your hours have expired or are near expiring.
 In addition to requesting additional hours, users can add up to five samples, which are restricted to samples that align directly to the original proposal and builds upon the prior samples.
 All samples will be checked by our co-director, Claudia López.
 Any samples that are found to be outside the scope of the proposal will not be approved to be shipped on-site.

 - Should I include preliminary data?

 Yes!
 Please include any preliminary data that can help reviewers establish project feasibility and staging.
 Suggestions include: SDS-PAGE gels, SEC traces, SEC-MALS, DLS, negative stain TEM or cryo-TEM images.
 If your proposal is missing preliminary data it may receive a limited allocation of hours restricted to sample optimization and screening.
-If you don't have preliminary data, apply with our Limited Access proposal.
 We provide screening services at PNCC to get high quality preliminary data.